victorca25/traiNNer/README.md

 - `420` will use Imagemagick's liquid scale, which in theory has no use whatsoever.
 However in practice, it forces the model to keep certain details while blurring out all other.
 Use only if one needs to get high.

 ## To Do list:
-- Implement Python CUDA AMP when it becomes standard.
+- Implement PyTorch CUDA AMP when it becomes standard.
+I want to use my Tensor cores demmit.

 ## Additional Help